 Some of the economic chaos in Ukraine has spilled over to Russia and other European economies.
 But, not surprisingly, those citizens do not have it nearly as bad as Ukrainians.
 The World Bank estimates that Russia’s economic growth will slow to 0.5 percent this year, nearly 2 percentage points lower than it would have been had Russia not annexed Crimea.
 On a continental scale, European growth will be reduced by about 1 percentage point because of trade linkages to Russia and Ukraine.

 But once the ripples extend to the global economy at large, the Ukrainian conflict is barely perceptible.
 The report expected global gross domestic product growth to slow by only about one-tenth of a percentage point this year.

-© 2001-2016 Units Consulting Ltd. Audit and accounting firm (Ukraine, Kiev): fast facts about economy of Ukraine, economy of Ukraine - industry, energy, agricalture,
+© 2001-2022 Units Consulting Ltd. Accounting & Payroll Company (Ukraine, Kiev): fast facts about economy of Ukraine, economy of Ukraine - industry, energy, agricalture,

-Ukraine's energy sector, economic impact of Ukrainian conflict, company registration & formation in Ukraine.
+Ukraine's energy sector, economic impact of Ukrainian conflict, business registration & formation in Ukraine, crypto bookkeeping & BPO.

 e-mail: email@example.com тел: +380 44 4676353